opendocsg/opendoc-sensor-data-exchange/User Guide/Getting Started.md

 ![Image is not available](vid4subscribetotopic.gif)

-Before LTA can subscribes to NEA topics, LTA needs to request for topic subscription approval.
+Before Agency B can subscribes to Agency A topics, Agency B needs to request for topic subscription approval.

-NEA will approve the subscription request.
+Agency A will approve the subscription request.

 *How to approve subscription request to a topic*